Nike signs basketball star Zion Williamson to its Jordan brand

-The New Orleans Pelicans signed Williamson after winning the first overall pick in the National Basketball Association draft lottery.
+The New Orleans Pelicans signed Williamson after picking him first overall in the National Basketball Association draft.

+Williamson, who has drawn comparisons to NBA basketball great Charles Barkley, is known for his athleticism.

+With his uncommon blend of leaping ability and immense size, Williamson churned out athletic highlight plays in his lone season at Duke, including 360-degree slam dunks, towering rebounds and stunning blocked shots.

 The 6-foot-7-inch forward was involved in a social media storm earlier this year after a Nike sneaker he was wearing split in half during a game causing him to suffer a mild sprain.